hz-andkorrel/modulair-achterkantje/readme.md

 - **Token Revocation**: Revoke individual or all user tokens with database persistence
 - **Automatic Cleanup**: Background job removes expired tokens every hour
 - **Graceful Shutdown**: Properly closes database connections and completes in-flight requests
+- **Request Logging**: Structured logging of all requests with status, duration, and client IP
 - **Status Endpoint**: Health check with optional user information
 - **Persistent Storage**: Plugin registrations are saved to disk and reloaded on startup